NicMcPhee/refactor-rustlings-try-from-into/README.md

 `i16`) to `u8` will result in 255, and converting 300 (as
 `i16`) to `u8` will result in 44.

-> A similar problem was a key part of what led to the failure
+> A similar problem was a key part of what led to the explosive failure
-> of the maiden launch of the Ariane 5 rocket, which cost
+> of the maiden launch of the Ariane 5 rocket, a loss which cost
 > more than US$370 million.
 There were several data
 > conversions from 64-bit floating point numbers to 16-bit
 > integer values, and "the programmers had protected only